sxcw/mks-blog-source/source/_posts/w2-day1.md

 * Declarations come in two forms: variable declarations and function declarations.
 The compiler will look for any of these declarations, and wherever it finds them, it will register them into the appropriate scopes.
 * A commonly used term "hoisting" refers to the process of finding declarations and assigning them to their owning scopes.
 Hoisting isn't real, it's just a metaphor for understanding the compiler and scopes.
 Hoisting describes moving (aka "hoisting") all declarations to the top of their respective scopes.
 * The compiler handles all declarations before our code is executed.
 Hoisting is done in the compilation phase
-* `var a = 2;`: Compiler declares a variable (if not previously declared in the current scope), and second, when executing, Engine looks up the variable in Scope and assigns to it, if found.
+* `var a = 2` : Compiler declares a variable (if not previously declared in the current scope), and second, when executing, Engine looks up the variable in Scope and assigns to it, if found.
 *  LHS and RHS meaning "left/right-hand side of an assignment" doesn't necessarily literally mean "left/right side of the = assignment operator".
 There are several other ways that assignments happen, and so it's better to conceptually think about it as: "who's the target of the assignment (LHS)" and "who's the source of the assignment (RHS)".
 * Unfulfilled RHS references result in ReferenceErrors being thrown.
-Unfulfilled LHS references result in an automatic, implicitly-created global of that name (if not in "Strict Mode" [^note-strictmode]), or a ReferenceError (if in "Strict Mode" [^note-strictmode]).
+Unfulfilled LHS references result in an automatic, implicitly-created global of that name, or a ReferenceError.

 ```
 function foo(a) {